apache/cassandra-java-driver/manual/object_mapper/creating/README.md

 Integer ttl;
 ```

-The CQL return type of function must match the type of the field,
+The CQL return type of function must match the type of the property,
 otherwise an exception will be thrown.

 Computed fields are ignored when saving an entity.